PedroMagar/MISA-O/README.md

           |---------------------------------|

 ## Final Considerations
-**NEG**:Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) of only affect the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.
+**NEG**:Started with NEG/Negated instructions/behavior, but was replaced with a more default behavior (**XOP**) that only affect the next instruction, this change allowed for a better compression and a more stable behavior, this will also help on the compiler construction.

 **LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.